Sun Hung Kai Properties: 21st century

 In 2000, SHKP won tender for Kowloon Station Development Packages 5, 6 & 7 – now the International Commerce Centre (ICC) complex.
 The complex was finished in 2010.
 The main building became the tallest building in Hong Kong at the time of completion.

 On 17 March 2000, SUNeVision Holdings Limited, a subsidiary of SHKP, was listed on the Growth Enterprise Market of the Stock Exchange of Hong Kong.

 In 2001, SHKP established the residential leasing division Signature Homes.

-In 2002, SHKP set up SHKP – Kwok's Foundation to provide financial support to financially disadvantaged but academically outstanding students, enabling them to pursue university education or to participate in overseas exchange programs.
+In 2002, SHKP set up SHKP – Kwok's Foundation.
+The foundation has actively supported charitable projects, focusing on education and training projects.

 In 2003, the first phases of YOHO Town in Yuen Long went on sale.
 The same year, the company signed a land-use transfer agreement with Shanghai Lujiazui Finance and Trade Zone Development Company for Shanghai IFC project.

 In 2005, SHKP opened APM, Hong Kong's first late-night retail centre.

 In 2005, SHKP acquired Seiyu (Sha Tin) Company Limited.

 In 2009, Ma Wan Park Noah's Ark opened, the first Christian theme park in Hong Kong.

 In 2013, SHKP acquired a commercial site with 7.6 million square feet of gross floor area in the Shanghai Xujiahui district.

 In 2015, SHKP became Title and Charity Sponsor of the first Hong Kong Cyclothon.

 In 2016, SHKP donated land in Yuen Long to Hong Kong Sheng Kung Hui for the construction of an integrated service centre.

-In 2019, SHKP won the tender for the commercial site atop the West Kowloon high-speed rail terminus.
+In 2019, SHKP won the tender for the commercial site atop the West Kowloon High-Speed Rail Terminus.
 SHKP's bid of more than HK$42 billion won the 60,000 square metre site, which could be used for office, shopping and hotel developments.
-The Kwoks family invested HK$9.4 billion (US$1.2 billion) for a 25% stake in the office towers.
+The Kwok family invested HK$9.4 billion (US$1.2 billion) for a 25% stake in the office towers.

 Corruption probe

-SHK Executive Director Thomas Chan was arrested by the Independent Commission Against Corruption (ICAC) on 19 March along with eight people linked to the company on the afternoon of 29 March 2012.
-Co-chairmen Thomas and Raymond Kwok and five others were arrested by the ICAC as part of an extensive corruption probe.
-Rafael Hui, former chief secretary, was also taken in for questioning.
+In 2012, SHKP Executive Director Thomas Chan was arrested by the Independent Commission Against Corruption (ICAC) on 19 March, along with eight people linked to the company on 29 March.
+Co-Chairmen Thomas Kwok and Raymond Kwok and five others were arrested by the ICAC as part of an extensive corruption probe.
+Rafael Hui, former Chief Secretary, was also taken in for questioning.
 They were later released on bail.
 The probe caused a 15 per cent fall in the company's share price.